USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 where the GDP IPD is the Gross Domestic Product.
 ```
 Implicit Price Deflator (IPD) available from the United States Department of Commerce Bureau of Economic Analysis [Table 1.1.9.
 Implicit Price Deflators for Gross Domestic Product](https://bea.gov/iTable/iTable.cfm?reqid=19&step=3&isuri=1&1921=survey&1903=13#reqid=19&step=3&isuri=1&1921=survey&1903=13).
-The current version used is from January 2017.
+The current version used is from March 2018.
 An excerpt of this version is shown in Table {@tbl:excerpt_from_the_gdplev_table_table}.

 <a id=excerpt_from_the_gdplev_table_table></a>